AEA Graduate Education Diversity Internship (GEDI)

-The American Evaluation Association welcomes applications for its Graduate Education Diversity Internship Program that provides paid internship and training opportunities during the academic year.
+The Graduate Education Diversity Internship Program provides paid internship and training opportunities during the academic year.
 The GEDI program works to engage and support students from groups traditionally under-represented in the field of evaluation.
 The goals of the GEDI Program are to:

 - Expand the pool of graduate students of color and from other under-represented groups who have extended their research capacities to evaluation.

 - Stimulate evaluation thinking concerning under-represented communities and culturally responsive evaluation.

 - Deepen the evaluation profession’s capacity to work in racially, ethnically and culturally diverse settings.

 Interns may come from a variety of disciplines including public health, education, political science, anthropology, psychology, sociology, social work, and the natural sciences.
 Their commonality is a strong background in research skills, an interest in extending their capacities to the field of evaluation, and a commitment to thinking deeply about culturally responsive evaluation practice.